Bhupesh-V/30-seconds-of-cpp/vector/crbegin.md

-# cbgin
+# crbgin

 **Description** : The function returns an const_reverse_iterator pointing to the last element in the container (i.e., its reverse beginning).

-Notes:

-1. The iterator points to past-the-end element of the vector.
+The iterator points to past-the-end element of the vector.
-2. Iterator cannot modify the contents of the vector.

 **Example**:
 ```cpp